abg3/Disaster-Response-ML-Project/README.md

 Run the below command from the terminal-

-python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db
+- python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db

-To run the ML pipeline that loads data from DB, trains classifier and saves the classifier as a pickle file:
+- To run the ML pipeline that loads data from DB, trains classifier and saves the classifier as a pickle file:

 Run the below command from the terminal-

-python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
+- python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl

 Run the following command in the app's directory to run your web app-

-python run.py
+- python run.py

 Open a browser and go to http://0.0.0.0:3001/.
-Tou can input any message and see the results.
+You can input any message and see the results.

 # Notebooks